 Creating File Partitions for S3 Destination through Schema Mapper

-Unlike traditional data warehouses like Redshift, Snowflake, etc., S3 destination lacks schema.
-In fact, all big data systems that rely on S3 as storage asks users to partition their data based on the fields in their data.
+Unlike traditional data warehouses like Redshift and Snowflake, the S3 Destination lacks schema.
+In fact, all big data systems that rely on S3 as storage ask users to partition their data based on the fields in their data.

 Data partitioning helps Big Data systems such as Hive to scan only relevant data when a query is performed.
 Partitioning of data simply means to create sub-folders for the fields of data.
-For e.g. partition all users data based on their year and month of joining will create a folder as
+For example, partitioning all users data based on their year and month of joining will create a folder,

 s3://my-bucket/users/date_joined=2015-03/ or more generically

-Hevo allows you to create data partition for all file storage based destination on the schema mapper screen.
-To get started, just select the Event Type and it will open up a screen with an option to create the data partition.
+Hevo allows you to create data partitions for all file storage-based Destinations on the schema mapper page.
+To get started, just select the Event Type and in the page that appears, use the option to create the data partition.

 Partition Preview: A partition preview of where your files will be saved.